Key takeaways

 Here, we’ll give you a rundown of the benefits and negatives that come with using a .ca TLD.
 Then, we’ll help you acquire your ideal .ca domain name using Network Solutions.

-What is a .ca domain extension?
+What is a .CA domain extension?

 The .ca domain is Canada’s flagship domain, ideal for businesses and nonprofits looking to create a strong Canadian identity online.
 Known for its reliability and strong local connection, a .ca domain enhances your credibility in Canada and aligns your site with Canadian values and customers.
 At Network Solutions, we understand how important it is to connect meaningfully with your audience, and choosing the right domain is the first step.